www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                     * [x] parseArgument
                     * [x] requireSubjectAbsence
             * [x] Render documentation on website server.
-            * [ ] Make documentation rendering nice.
+            * [x] Make documentation rendering nice.
                 * [x] Primarily sort function calls by name.
                 * [x] Secondary sort function calls by variation id.
                 * [x] Better structure parameter properties.
-                * [ ] Better style parameter properties.
+                * [x] Better style parameter properties.
-                    * [ ] Rename subject to receiver, as this is the commonly known terminology of OOP.
+                    * [x] Rename subject to receiver, as this is the commonly known terminology of OOP.
-                    * [ ] Do not show variation id, if there is only one variation.
+                    * [x] Do not show variation id, if there is only one variation.
-                    * [ ] Use word parameter, where argument does not fit.
+                    * [x] Use word parameter, where argument does not fit.
                     * [x] Rename `Parameter Rules` to `Receiver Constraints`.
-                    * [ ] Move exact argument comment to parameter list.
+                    * [x] Move exact argument comment to parameter list.
-                    * [ ] Improve list name styling.
+                    * [x] Improve list name styling by using a dedicated div for the name.
         * [ ] Add comments to arguments and function documentation.
             * [ ] AttributeCallRunner
             * [ ] ForAllCombsCallRunner